 The blog post here goes into depth around our decision-making process.

-The key takeaway is that we will stick with (what we feel is) a generous free tier.
+The key takeaway is that we will stick with (what we feel is) a generous free plan.
 This was critical for many of our users who are still in the “build” phase of their project/business.